DanOlivier/Cpp-Tests/07-Stacks-and-Queues/Brackets.md

-Nesting
+# Brackets

-Determine whether a given string of parentheses (single type) is properly nested.
+Determine whether a given string of parentheses (multiple types) is properly nested.

 A string S consisting of N characters is considered to be properly nested if any of the following conditions is true:

 - S is empty;
 - S has the form "(U)" or "[U]" or "{U}" where U is a properly nested string;